-Mary is passionate about cultivating the next generation of leaders, and volunteers as an advisor in the Court of Appeals program for YMCA Youth in Government, as well as a Mock Trial Coach in the Maslon UPLIFT program.
-She is also very committed to pro bono service.
-Together with colleagues at Maslon, she represented a death row inmate in Texas through the ABA Pro Bono Death Penalty Representation program.
+Mary is very passionate about cultivating the next generation of leaders.
+She volunteers as an advisor in the Court of Appeals program for YMCA Youth in Government, as well as a Mock Trial Coach in the Maslon UPLIFT program.

 Mary graduated cum laude from the University of Minnesota Law School where she served as the managing and research editor of the Minnesota Law Review.
 She held numerous leadership roles during law school, including two years as a legal research and writing instructor, and was the recipient of the "Mondale Hall Engagement Award" at commencement, where she delivered the J.D.
 Class Graduation Address.
 Additionally, Mary completed the Law School Public Service Program, the Minnesota Justice Foundation's pro bono challenge to provide at least 50 hours of pro bono legal work during law school.
 She earned her bachelor's degree in history, magna cum laude, from Illinois Wesleyan University where she was the recipient of an Alumni Merit Scholarship.